mccutcheonlab/FED_RT/README.md

 # Step by step instructions for setting up RTFED
 ## Step -1: Update FED3 library with NEW FILES and flash the board
-The process of  flashing FED3 is explained in detail on the original [FED3 repository](https://github.com/KravitzLabDevices/FED3_library), the only process you need to follow is to go to your Arduino library folder, find the FED3 library and in folder **/src** replace the FED3.h and FED3.cpp files with files provided here [FED3_Library](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library).
+The process of  flashing FED3 is explained in detail on the original [FED3 repository](https://github.com/KravitzLabDevices/FED3_library), the only process you need to follow is to go to your Arduino library folder, find the FED3 library and in folder **/src** replace the FED3.h and FED3.cpp files with files provided here [RTFED_Library](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library).
 After replacing the files,  connect your FED3 to your computer, put it on boot loader mode and flash it just as explained in the original FED3 repository.

-[people should click on the file and then they can download in the next link ]
-[you should remove the initial files including FED3.h and FED3.cpp and replace them with update files, you can save those files in a safe place in case you want to revert the settings]
+*you should remove the initial files including FED3.h and FED3.cpp and replace them with update files, you can save those files in a safe place in case you want to revert the changes later*

 Optional: You can also flash your board with a new "ClassicFED3.ino" file available [here](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library/ClassicFED3), this file includes Closed_economy mode in addition to previous modes included in original ClassicFED3.

-**note: There are several changes in this new update of library(this topic is under_construction)**
+** **IMPORTANT** notes: There are some changes in this new update of library**
-1) This library was intitally developed to trigger an alarm LED on FEDs.
+1) This library was initially developed to trigger an alarm LED on FEDs when the device is jammed, in this update FED will make 2 Beeps every 10 sec when it is jammed until it is restarted (this was meant to notify people in the animal facility about the jamming)
+2) When the device fails to deliver a pellet, it will just try 3 times in "Jam clearing" state and then stops clearing the jam, the sound alarm goes off and a JAM event is logged,
+3) As soon as the JAM is logged, the device is frozen and does not log any new activity, however it will just display the time when jamming happened on the screen
+4) These changes are not necessary to establish the remote data acquisition and one can try to increase the number of motor turns to clear a jam or shut down the beeping alarm.

-## Step 0: Create a Google spreadsheet in your Google Drive, we will get back to it later
+# Step 0: Create a Google spreadsheet in your Google Drive, we will get back to it later

-## Step 1: Create a project
+# Step 1: Create a project
 To automatically send data from a local script to a specific Google Spreadsheet we need to get Google Service Account credentials which enables your python script to authenticate as a specific account without needing user interaction each time.